 The Alexandria “Lexi” A. Rubio Memorial Law Scholarship Fund will support future law students The St. Mary’s University community is heartbroken over the tragic massacre in Uvalde at Robb Elementary School.
 One of the students killed was 10-year-old …

 Afton Cavanaugh (J.D. ’13), Assistant Dean of Law Success at the St. Mary’s University School of Law, strives to equip J.D. students with the skills they need to pursue legal careers so they, in turn, can break …

-Tickets will be required for all guests St. Mary’s University will honor the accomplishments of its 714 new graduates with a series of smaller, in-person Commencement ceremonies this month.
-Each ceremony will be held in the Alumni …
+Tickets will be required for guests St. Mary’s University will honor the accomplishments of its 655 new graduates with two in-person Commencement ceremonies in May.
+Each ceremony will be held in the Alumni Athletics & Convocation Center’s …

 School of Law Gold & Blue